 Students will participate in this clerkship as either a 6-week block or through the Longitudinal Integrated Curriculum (LIC).
 The Pediatrics Clerkship includes both outpatient and inpatient responsibilities.
 Each student will work with a general pediatrician in their office, learning one-on-one how to obtain pediatric histories and perform physical examinations on children of various ages.
 The student will become proficient in assessing childhood development and in giving anticipatory guidance to children and their families.
 Each pediatrician will orient the student to their office, and students must understand the expectations of the clerkship faculty.
 Students will also spend time in the hospital setting, learning about the pediatric inpatient service where they will work with pediatric hospitalists or their attending during their inpatient rotation, or when available, pediatric residency programs as part of the "pediatric inpatient team."
 Pediatrics is the medical discipline that deals with biological, social, and environmental influences on the developing child and with the impact of disease and dysfunction on development.
-Children differ from adults anatomically, physiologically, immunologically, psychologically, developmentally, and metabolically.
-Pediatrics involves the recognition of normal and abnormal mental and physical development as well as the diagnosis and management of acute and chronic problems.
+Children differ from adults anatomically, physiologically, immunologically, psychologically, development as well as the diagnosis and management of acute and chronic problems.